Elsaadany427/Summary/HTML STUDIES/README.md

   - `14_semantics.md`: Explains semantic tags like `<article>`, `<section>`, etc.
   - `15_tables.md`: Covers how to create and structure tables in HTML.
   - `16_audio_and_video.md`: Discusses embedding audio and video files.
-  - `17_meta_tags.md`: Introduces meta tags and their uses in the `<head>` section.
-  - `18_accessibility.md`: Discusses web accessibility best practices.

-- **examples/**: This folder will contain HTML example files for each topic.
-  - `example.html` (For each topic folder) will demonstrate the practical usage of the respective concepts.
+- **Cheatsheets/**: Quick reference guides for HTML tags, attributes, and syntax.
+- **Projects/**: Hands-on projects to practice HTML skills.
+- **Assessments/**: Quizzes and assessments to test your knowledge of HTML concepts.

 ---